-If you’re considering joining a cannabis club in Madrid, Spain, the following is a list of the 9 most important things that you need to know about Madrid’s cannabis clubs and how they work.
-Cannabis social clubs in Madrid are not at all like the coffeeshops of Amsterdam or the dispensaries of Denver, so it’s important to understand the differences before you attempt to join a private cannabis club in Madrid.
+If you want to join a cannabis club in Madrid, Spain, the following is a list of the 9 most important things that you need to know about Madrid’s cannabis clubs and how they work.
+Cannabis social clubs in Madrid are not at all like the coffeeshops of Amsterdam or the dispensaries of Denver, so it’s important to understand the differences before you attempt to join a private smoker’s club in Madrid.
+For everything you need to know about becoming a member of a private marijuana social club in Madrid, please read the article below, or you can click the following link if you’re ready to join a Madrid cannabis club now:

 1.)
 It’s Not Barcelona, but it’s Similar